 Project: Opinion piece, Chrome browser extension

-Role: Concept development, product design and build
+Role: Concept development, product design and engineering

 I use Booking.com quite a lot.
 Since moving to the Netherlands my family, friends and often my work are an overnight stay away.
 And it's great– there are a huge range of options, and a simple booking process.
 I'm pretty reliant on it a lot of the time.